paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-067-aquatic-nuisance-prevention-and-control.md

   (B) compliance with the guidelines issued pursuant to [section 4711(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section4711/c&num=0&edition=prelim); and

-  (C) any other information obtained by the Task Force under subsection (b) of this section.
+  (C) any other information obtained by the Task Force under subsection (b).

 (2) **Report** — In consultation and cooperation with the Task Force and the Smithsonian Institution (acting through the Smithsonian Environmental Research Center), the Secretary shall prepare and submit to the Task Force and the Congress, on a biennial basis, a report that synthesizes and analyzes the data referred to in paragraph (1) relating to—